What is Supply Chain Efficiency?

-Manufacturers who want to measure supply chain performance have access to several metrics which give multiple views of the supply value chain.
+Manufacturers who want to measure supply chain performance have access to several metrics for on time supply, which give multiple views of the supply value chain.
 It is important to prioritize which supply chain metrics are important and how they will be used.
 Many times, manufacturers use supply chain performance metrics that may be easy to measure but may not give a true indication of how the supply chain is performing.
 Also, many companies deploy metrics that they require their logistics department to adhere to, but do not realize that these may negatively impact few aspects of the supply chain.

 Key types of Supply Chain Performance Metrics

-- Time – When manufacturers look at selecting supply chain performance metrics, they usually will consider those metrics that relate to time, as they are easily calculated, understood, and reveal accurate operational effectiveness.
+When manufacturers look at selecting supply chain performance metrics, they usually will consider those metrics that relate to time, as they are easily calculated, understood, and reveal accurate operational effectiveness.
 So they may look at metrics that show the level of on-time deliveries, on-time receipts, time to process purchase orders, and time to fulfill an order.

-- Quality – This is another relevant metric as customer satisfaction is critical in ensuring efficiency in the long run.
+This is another relevant metric as customer satisfaction is critical in ensuring efficiency in the long run.
 Quality metrics help assure customer satisfaction and improvements in the quality of the product or service can significantly improve customer satisfaction.

 Supply chain efficiency vs Effectiveness

 A well-functioning supply chain is not only effective, but also efficient.
 Efficiency is all about the extent to which a process uses resources in the best way possible to ensure the fast, smooth running of systems.
 Effectiveness, however, is the level to which a specific process gives the kinds of desired results expected from it.